 13 .
 Celebrate your successes and acknowledge praise when it comes your way.

 Resist the impulse to deny and deflect compliments.
 Allow them in your energy.
 Stop saying, ” I was lucky” when people compliment you or refer to one of your achievements.
 Or stop thinking that if something good happens, it means that it forecasts something bad because you can’t be so lucky, can you?

 False and fake humility won’t work for you.
 Stop pretending that things are easy, and stop discounting your value.

 True Imposters don’t suffer Imposter Syndrome.
 Acknowledge this truth.
 Most high achievers and successful people feel like a fraud or have felt like one.
 Acknowledge this truth.

-Dumb people or lucky dumb people don’t suffer Impostor Syndrome, they have Dunning–Kruger syndrome which is a cognitive bias in which people of low ability have illusory superiority and mistakenly assess their abilities as greater than it is.
-This is where an individual is overly confident with a very strong belief in their own skills and abilities, despite clear decisive evidence that they are completely and utterly incompetent, so much so, that they are totally blind to the degree and depth of their incompetence.
+Dumb people or lucky dumb people don’t suffer Impostor Syndrome; they have Dunning–Kruger syndrome, a cognitive bias in which people of low ability have illusory superiority and mistakenly assess their abilities as greater than it is.
+This is where an individual is overly confident with a firm belief in their own skills and abilities, despite clear decisive evidence that they are completely and utterly incompetent, so much so that they are totally blind to the degree and depth of their incompetence.

 In Conclusion, you are the only person thinking to be a fraud so well, not really a big deal if you think about it?
 Pause for a while and think about this.
 Who will trust you if you don’t trust yourself?
 We are all just trying to figure it out.
 Maybe it is time to learn to dance in the rain, instead of being worried about an umbrella that might break or about not having one…We are all important on this planet Earth, and she needs your powerful light, so have self-confidence, heal & love yourself, fake it till you feel it for real, and please do not listen too much to your inner critic.
 It’s often a bully.